 1. Think about your psychological needs in life in general.
 How satisfied do you feel in autonomy, competence and relatedness?
-What effect does it have if one or more of your psychological needs are not satisfied?
-E.g. if you feel like you lack control, are feeling incompetent, or not feeling loved by others.
+What effect does it have if one or more of your psychological needs are not satisfied? e.g. if you feel like you lack control, are feeling incompetent, or not feeling loved by others.
 Think about the effects on both your wellbeing and your motivation.

 2. Now think of a hobby you do regularly (perhaps it is some kind of physical activity, arts/crafts or cooking).
 How satisfied do you feel in autonomy, competence and relatedness with respect to this specific activity? i.e. to what extent do you feel this activity is determined by you, how capable do you feel, and how much support do you feel you have from others around you?
 What is it that makes you feel this way?

-What if a parents needs aren’t satisfied?
+What if a parent/carer's needs for autonomy, competence and relatedness aren’t satisfied?

-Sometimes others can behave in a way that actively oppresses an individual’s psychological needs.
-For example a mother (in law) saying there is nothing wrong with a child, it’s puppy fat, they have a big appetite etc., saying negative comments about an individual’s efforts to change, or that they are not capable of achieving change.
+Sometimes others can behave in a way that suppresses an individual’s psychological needs.
+For example a family member saying there is nothing wrong with a child, it’s puppy fat, they have a big appetite etc., or saying negative comments about an individual’s efforts to change, or that they are not capable of achieving change.

 In the example below, consider how satisfied Nicola’s psychological needs are in relation to the physical activity and diet of her children?
 What factors may be affecting her feelings of autonomy, competence and relatedness?

 Nicola’s children are fussy eaters so she tends to give them things they like (e.g. white bread, chips, chicken nuggets).
 Often these foods are cheaper too.
 When the family are at home the children watch TV most of the time because there is nothing else to do.
 They’ve got lots of friends in the neighbourhood but they’re all in the same situation, so the children just tend to go and watch TV or play on X-boxes at each others’ houses.